 The same can be applied to settings: if the bulk of your story takes place in San Francisco, there will be plenty of space to flesh out various locations contained within the city throughout different scenes.
 Maybe one scene they’re out to dinner at the Hard Rock Cafe on Pier 39, and another they’re going for a casual stroll through Golden Gate Park, past a topless sunbather and a girl walking five dogs; all of these specific details woven throughout the story will contribute to the greater whole, meaning there’s little need to dump a description of the entire city on your reader all at once.

 In short, exercise caution when introducing specificity—use it only where it is relevant, where it tells the reader something about the people or places you want to bring to life.

 Specificity is important in any storytelling, but the shorter your story, the more you’ll need to cherry-pick the vivid-but-relevant details to make it convincing and make readers empathize with your characters.
 Authors can learn a lot from song-writers, in this regard—take a look at this fantastic article about Taylor Swift’s song “All Too Well,” and how its specificity makes it one of the best songs on the album.

-And of course, there are authors out there who broken these “rules” a hundred times over and still managed to tell a fantastic story.
+And of course, there are authors out there who broke these “rules” a hundred times over and still managed to tell a fantastic story.
 But everything in writing should be deliberate.
-As with breaking any other convention, I think it’s a good idea to get a feel for the specifics of your story first, so that you know why you’re choosing to elaborate or omit in various places throughout.
+As with breaking any other convention, I think it’s a good idea to get a feel for the standard way of doing things first, so that you know why you’re choosing to break the rules to elaborate or omit in various places throughout your story.
 At the end of the day, it’s up to you as the author to make the most of the story you’re trying to tell.